 Whether they have prescriptions from their doctors, or whether they buy them on the black market, the majority of heroin abusers first become addicted to pain pills.
 And it’s a steady downward path from there.

-Prescription Opiates: Not so Safe After All
+Prescription Opiates: Not Safe After All

 Prescription pills are the number one source of heroin addiction.
 Common prescription opiates include:

 These drugs are in the same chemical family (known as opiates) as heroin and cause similar effects.
 However, prescription pills are much more expensive than heroin per dose.
-Once users develop addictions to the prescription versions, the need to use is stronger than the repulsion to heroin.
+Once users develop addictions to the prescription versions, the need to use is stronger than the repulsion of heroin.

 The abuse of heroin is no longer limited to one demographic or region.
 People from all over the country and from every different background are becoming hooked on the drug.
 However, teens and young people have been hit especially hard in recent years.

-Who’s to Blame for How Heroin Addiction Starts and What Can be Done to Fight it
+Who’s to Blame for How Heroin Addiction Starts

 Some have blamed pharmaceutical companies for flooding the country with the pills that eventually led users to heroin.
 Others have blamed the government for only fighting prescription pill abuse, and not setting up a system to fight heroin abuse.